Are you an adviser? Go to Unbiased Pro

 Hargreaves Lansdown helps investors of any experience buy and sell shares in UK and international markets.

-Like many other investment platforms, you can choose from pre-set investment funds, or you can choose your own investments.
+Like many other investment platforms, you can choose from pre-set investment funds, or you can choose your investments.

 How do you store your shares once you've bought them?